dannykryan/studybuddy/README.md

 StudyBuddy uses Bcrypt for password hashing, the Express router, Morgan for middleware, and PG to interact with our PostgreSQL database.

 ---

-## Overview

-StudyBuddy is an app that allows users to share resources based on various topics related to web development and programming in a 'Resource Library' under different topic headings like 'back-end', 'front-end UI/UX', and more.
-On the home page, users can also find links to several 'chat rooms' where users can join to discuss topics with their peers over Google Meet.
-Each user has an individual user account, and their name and information are tracked with every shared resource.

 ## Features